helsinki-python/helsinki-python.github.io/README.md

 ## Deploying

-Commit, push and wait for Github actions.
+Commit, push and wait for GitHub Actions.